-Abstract.
-In this paper, we present a new formulation for the problem of human motion tracking in video.
-Tracking is still a challenging problem when strong appearance changes occur as in videos of human in motion.
+This chapter presents a new formulation for the problem of human motion tracking in video.
+Tracking is still a challenging problem when strong appearance changes occur as in videos of humans in motion.
 Most trackers rely on a predefined template or on a training dataset to achieve detection and tracking.
-Therefore they are not efficient to track objects which appearance is not known in advance.
+Therefore they are not efficient to track objects whose appearance is not known in advance.
 A solution is to use an online method that updates iteratively a subspace of reference target models.
 In addition, we propose to integrate color and motion cues in a particle filter framework to track human body parts.
-The algorithm process consists in two modes, switching between detection and tracking.
-Detection steps involve trained classifiers to update estimated positions of the tracking windows, whereas tracking steps rely on an adaptative color-based particle filter coupled with optical flow estimations.
+The algorithm process consists of two modes, switching between detection and tracking.
+The detection steps involve trained classifiers to update estimated positions of the tracking windows, whereas tracking steps rely on an adaptative color-based particle filter coupled with optical flow estimations.
 The Earth Mover distance is used to compare color models in a global fashion, and constraints on flow features avoid drifting effects.
 The proposed method has revealed its efficiency to track body parts in motion and can cope with full appearance changes.
-Experiments were lead on challenging real world videos with poorly textured models and non-linear motions.
+Experiments were performed on challenging real world videos with poorly textured models and non-linear motions.